fmi-basel/faim-retina-chatbands/README.md

 # Retina-chatbands

-A CNN-based detection of retina chatbands.
+A CNN-based detection of retina ChAT-bands.

 ## Installation